FAQ

 Where does FlightFlow get flight data?

-Launch data sources are planned around FlightAware AeroAPI for flight status, plus AeroDataBox for schedule and airport metadata.
-Weather context comes from NOAA Aviation Weather Center.
+FlightAware AeroAPI is our single source for flight status and schedules.
+Airport reference data is bundled in the app from OurAirports, and weather context comes from NOAA's Aviation Weather Center.
 We do not sell or broker the flights you track.

 How accurate is the gate information?